damonlynch/showinfilemanager/README.md

 With **Show in File Manager**, your Python program or command line script can do the same, with minimum effort from you.
-Although this package provides several functions to assist in identifying the the system's file managers, in most circumstances you need to call only one function, the function `show_in_file_manager`, and it should just work.
+Although this package provides several functions to assist in identifying the system's file managers, in most circumstances you need to call only one function, the function `show_in_file_manager`, and it should just work.

 This package aspires to be platform independent, but it currently supports